jeffpar/basicdos/blog/_posts/2020-05-17-inception.md

 possible.

-So, we have more time to prepare than Microsoft originally did, and we have the benefit of hindsight (or foresight, if it was really 1980).
+So, we have more time to prepare than Microsoft originally did, and we have the benefit of hindsight (or foresight, since it's 1980).

 For example, we know that higher capacity diskettes and hard disks will soon become available, so maybe we can make some early design decisions about the